Buxton: History

 Buxton had three railway stations.
 Two were aligned to the LNWR: Buxton and Higher Buxton; the latter was next to Clifton Road and closed in 1951.
 The third was Buxton (Midland), situated next to the LNWR terminus.
 The Midland Railway station, closed on 6 March 1967, became the site for the Spring Gardens shopping centre.
 The trackbed of the Manchester, Buxton, Matlock and Midland Junction Railway has, in part, been used as a walking and cycling path called the Monsal Trail.

 Heritage

 Peak Rail, a preserved railway group, has restored the section from Rowsley South to Matlock; it has long-term ambitions to reopen it through to Buxton.

 Buses

 The town is served by bus routes that cross the Peak District National Park, including to the nearby towns of Whaley Bridge, Chapel-en-le-Frith, New Mills, Glossop and Ashbourne.

 The High Peak Transpeak service offers an hourly link southwards to Taddington, Bakewell, Matlock, Belper and Derby.
 The Skyline 199 route operates every half hour during the day to Manchester Airport, along the A6 through New Mills and Stockport.
+The Peak Pathfinder 62 operates three times a day to Chapel-en-le-Frith, Edale, Hope and Castleton.

 Other services link Buxton with Macclesfield, Leek, Stoke-on-Trent, Sheffield, Chesterfield and Meadowhall.